DHBW-sWIm/plugin-template/README.md

   * Keep in mind Moodle does not like numbers or special characters like `.` or `,` in names or paths.
 Name your plugin accordingly.

-* Edit all the files in this directory and its subdirectories and change all the instances of the string "newmodule" to your module name (eg "mysupercoolmodname").
+* Edit all the files in this directory and its subdirectories and change all the instances of the string "testmodule" to your module name (eg "mysupercoolmodname").
 If you are using Linux, you can use the following command:
   `$ find . -type f -exec sed -i 's/testmodule/mysupercoolmodname/g' {} \;`
   `$ find . -type f -exec sed -i 's/TESTMODULE/MYSUPERCOOLMODNAME/g' {} \;`